 A court reporter produces official written transcripts of legal proceedings, for example, trials, hearings, and legislative meetings.
-Also called a court stenographer, he or she provides an accurate and complete record of these events so that interested parties like lawyers, judges, plaintiffs, defendants, and the jury, can reference them as needed.
+Also called a court stenographer, he or she provides an accurate, word-for-word, complete record of these events so that interested parties like lawyers, judges, plaintiffs, defendants, and the jury, can reference them as needed.

 A communication access real-time translation (CART) provider, also called a real-time captioner, assists people who are deaf or hard of hearing by translating speech into text during meetings, doctor's appointments, and classes.
 They sometimes accompany their clients, but more often they work remotely via the Internet or phone.

 This job requires candidates to be able to perform duties that include the following:

 - Attend hearings, depositions, proceedings, and other types of events that need a written transcript

 - In addition to spoken words, they must report the speaker's identification, actions, and gestures

 - Use specialized stenography machines, microphones, recording devices, audio, and video equipment